TeamCity clean-up functionality allows an automatic deletion of old and no longer necessary build data.

-The server settings are configured on the Administration | Server Administration | clean-up Settings.
+The server clean-up settings are configured in Administration | Server Administration | Clean-up Settings.

-The build history clean-up is run as a background process, which means that there is no server maintenance down-time.
+The build history clean-up is run as a background process, which means that there is no server maintenance downtime.

 Depending on the amount of data to clean up, the process may take significant time, during which the server might be less performant.
 Therefore, it is recommended to schedule clean-up for off-peak hours.
-By default, TeamCity will start cleaning up daily at 3.00 AM.
+By default, TeamCity will start cleaning up daily at 3:00 AM.
 It is also possible to start clean-up manually.